GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **JOB CLASS** - a category of job used to distinguish its characteristics (for example I/O intensive vs processor intensive)
 * **LIBRARY** - similar to a directory in Linux/Windows
 * **LP** - logical partition
 * **LPAR** - Part of IBM's virtualisation architecture.
-LPAR, is a subset of a computer's hardware resources, virtualised as a separate computer.
+LPAR, is a subset of a computer's hardware resources, vitalized as a separate computer.
 In effect, a physical machine can be partitioned into multiple logical partitions, each hosting a separate operating system.
 * **LRECL** - logical record length
 * **LU** - logical unit
 * **MEMBER** -  A file in a **PDS** (Partitioned Data Set).
 Most editing of source files takes place in **MEMBERS**
 * **MVS** - Multiple Virtual Storage.
 Refer to the **Concepts** section above for more information.
 * **MVS/ESA** - Multiple Virtual Storage/Enterprise System Architecture.
 Ran on **System/370** as a 31 bit OS (2GB Main Memory)
 * **PDS** - Partitioned Data Set - It is a data set that can contain partitions called **MEMBERS**, which are programs, parts of programs, and data.  members, each of which can contain a program, part of a program, or data.
 Synonymous with program library.
 Contrast with sequential data set.
-Identified by **PO** under the ORG heading when listing datasets and in JCL commands
+Identified by **PO** under the ORG heading when listing data sets and in JCL commands
 * **PDS/E** - just like PDS but more advanced in that unclaimed space is automatically reclaimed and they are more efficient
 * **PE** - Program Error
 * **PU** - Physical Unit**
 * **READER** -  A program that reads jobs from an input device or data base file and places them on the job queue.
 * **RECORD SET** - Data sets with a record-oriented structure that are accessed record by record.
 This is the most typical data set structure on MVS
-* **RJE** - Remoote Job Entry
+* **RJE** - Remote Job Entry
 * **SMF** - System management facilities collects and records system and job-related information.
 SMF formats the information that it gathers into system-related records (or job-related records).
 System-related SMF records include information about the configuration, paging activity, and workload.
 Job-related records include information on the CPU time, SYSOUT activity, and data set activity of each job step, job, APPC/MVS transaction program, and TSO/E session.
   * **Users Billing**
   * **Reliability Reporting**